jehanyang/jehanyang.github.io/_posts/2022-10-30-university-survival-guide.md

 **Solution:** Ask the TA or professor exactly what they mean in the question.
 Use office hours, Piazza, or email to do so.
 This can often mean starting your problem sets early enough to know what looks ambiguous, since figuring out the ambiguity from a TA or professor may take more than a day and office hour times can be limited.
 You may also ask your peers how they interpret the question, since some of your peers may have more experience in the field and are more likely to make the correct assumptions.

-## Assumption of Student Background
+## Pitfall 5: Assumption of Student Background

 Oftentimes, professors assume the background of most of their students are much stronger than they are, even in introductory classes.
 However, students in any class always come from all sorts of backgrounds.
 Professors tend to be some of the stronger students when they were at university, so they may be biased toward tailoring the way to teach to stronger students.